KenWhitesell/django-4-cas-server/README.rst

 In a CAS context, ``Service`` refers to the application the client is trying to access.
 By extension we use ``service`` for the URL of such an application.

-By default, ``django-cas-server`` does not allow any service to use the CAS to authenticate users.
+By default, ``django-4-cas-server`` does not allow any service to use the CAS to authenticate users.
 In order to allow services, you need to connect to the django admin interface using a django superuser, and add a first service pattern.